Who hasn’t heard, said, or been told the following when experiencing stress, fear, or anger?

 b.
 Thoracic breathing

 Without changing your position, you will now shift your attention to your ribcage.
-With the next inhalation, think of intentionally sending the air towards your ribcage instead of the abdomen.
+With the next inhalation, think of intentionally sending the air toward your ribcage instead of the abdomen.

 Let the thorax expand and rise freely, allowing your left hand to move up and down as you keep breathing.
 Breathe through the chest without engaging your diaphragm, slowly and deeply.
 Your right hand should remain almost still.